jjs0sbw/smp/README.md

 by clustering the objects around the matrix central diagonal.
 This analytical technique produces subsystem views of the clustered system.
 Multiple subsystem configuration may be produced for further evaluation and analysis.

+#### Lower Triangular Cluster - Uniform Weights -- LTCUW Web Application

+The LTCUW Web Application is similar to the CDCUW web application except the system objects are clustered in the lower triangular area of the matrix.